Come and be part of a global voice for wild plants and fungi

 Habitat: Peat bog

-Munsary is incredibly important, part of the famous Flow Country of Caithness and Sutherland which is an Important Plant Area (IPA), and with conservation designations from Site of Special Scientific Interest (SSSI) to being part of a candidate World Heritage Site.
+It is an incredibly important part of the famous Flow Country of Caithness and Sutherland, which as well as now being a World Heritage site, is also an Important Plant Area (IPA) and a designated Site of Special Scientific Interest (SSSI).

 Munsary stores around 1.9 million tonnes of carbon locked up in the peat.